PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 Got another question?
 You can [ask the PostHog team anything you want](/questions)!

 ### Who is Pendo useful for?
 Pendo is designed primarily for marketers and UX specialists.
-It's key features are the ability to create in-app prompts and messages, such as tooltips, without technical know-how.
+Its key features are the ability to create in-app prompts and messages, such as tooltips, without technical know-how.
 Pendo enables these users to follow the performance of such messages and to monitor broad feature adoption and usage.

 ### Who is PostHog useful for?
 PostHog is built primarily with engineers, product managers and other technical users in mind.
-It also offers the ability to create in-app prompts and messages, but also offers a number of other tools which are useful for these sort of teams, such as feature flags and session recording.
+It also offers the ability to create in-app prompts and messages, but also offers a number of other tools that are useful for these types of teams, such as feature flags and session recording.

 This difference is ultimately reflected in many of the features both platforms offer, and how they are designed.
-PostHog's focus on breadth and supporting engineers in creating better products, for example, is reflected in it's core features.
+PostHog's focus on breadth and supporting engineers in creating better products, for example, is reflected in its core features.

 ### How much does Pendo cost?

-Pendo has complex, tier-based pricing which isn’t entirely transparent and is based on the number of monthly active users.
+Pendo has complex, tier-based pricing, which isn’t entirely transparent and is based on the number of monthly active users.

 A free tier is available with basic features, but can only track up to 500 monthly active users.
 After this, the Starter tier offers greater in-app messaging features and support for up to 2,000 monthly active users — but costs $8,000 per year.